SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

   5. Tyre compound selection and tyre pressure gambling

      Linear regression models are used here.
-Depending on the development of ambient and tyre temperatures, as well as weather changes (not yet implemented), Jona might suggest higher or lower pressures than currently perfect as a result of clear past trend, thereby giving you a good compromise for the upcoming sprint
+Depending on the development of ambient and tyre temperatures, as well as weather changes (not yet implemented), Jona might suggest higher or lower pressures than currently perfect as a result of clear past trend, thereby giving you a good compromise for the upcoming stint.

 ## Technical information